ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 ACON

-• ACON’s Trampolines are quality-made.
-Their trampoline frames are galvanized, and black powder coated.
+• ACON’s trampoline frames, mat and springs are quality-made.
+Their trampoline frames are galvanized, and black powder-coated.
 They also come with thick frame tubes that help the trampoline not bend or warp with consistent use.

-• The quality of their nets and springs varies depending on if you get a standard or performance trampoline.
+• The quality of their nets and springs varies depending on whether you get a standard or performance trampoline.
 Every trampoline comes with padding for the springs.

-• ACON’s trampolines include a 10-year-warranty on the frame, five years on the mat and 2 years on the safety padding and other components.
+• ACON’s trampolines include a 10-year-warranty on the frame, five years on the mat and 2 years on the safety padding.
 Spring warranty lengths vary depending on the model you choose.
+The enclosure net warranty of one year is low compared to the price you're paying.

 Winner: Springfree.

-ACON’s Trampolines are built better than many other spring trampolines.
-Particularly notable are their springs, especially their Performance Springs.
+ACON’s Trampolines are built better than many other spring trampolines, particularly their frame and Performance Springs.

 Springfree